Research, development and adoption committee

-- Adoption of innovative practices that increase the number of profitable enterprises across industry.
+- The adoption of innovative practices that increase the number of profitable enterprises across the industry.
 Ensuring enterprise and industry efficiency, and profitability are key drivers to R&D investment.

-- Improve the delivery of research to industry by using tools (i.e. value-based payments) that incentivise higher performance against objectively-measured, market-driven criteria.
+- Improving the delivery of research to industry by using tools (i.e. value-based payments) that incentivise higher performance against objectively-measured, market-driven criteria.

-- Improve the business skills in the production sector.
+- Improving business skills in the production sector.